-The 67-mile wide path of totality for the 2017 solar eclipse will pass over the campus of Western Carolina University at 2:35 p.m. on Monday, August 21.
-The Cullowhee campus will experience nearly 2 minutes of darkness that day, a phenomenon that will not return to western North Carolina for another 136 years.
-As August 21 is also the first day of classes, campus will not be open to the public for viewing, but we’ll be broadcasting the eclipse live as part of a 45-minute educational program featuring experts on the science, history and culture of the eclipse.
+The 67-mile wide path of totality for the 2017 solar eclipse will pass over the campus of Western Carolina University at 2:35 p.m. today.
+The Cullowhee campus will experience nearly 2 minutes of darkness, a phenomenon that will not return to western North Carolina for another 136 years.
+As today is also the first day of classes, campus is not open to the public for viewing, but we are broadcasting the eclipse live as part of a 45-minute educational program featuring experts on the science, history and culture of the eclipse.

 Learn more about the Eclipse:Read an article Listen to a radio program